3-Day Coach Retreat

 WHERE: The EQUUS Campus in Santa Fe, NM

-COST: $5000.
-Retreat cost includes program facilitation, lunch on Saturday, and course work.
+COST: $6500.
+Retreat cost includes program facilitation, lunch on Friday and Saturday, and course work.
 Travel and lodging not covered in the program cost.

 Why horses?